-If you are a New Zealand citizen and entered Australia on a New Zealand passport you will generally have been issued a Sub-class 444 or “Special Category Visa (SCV)”.
-If you entered Australia on a New Zealand passport, you may not be aware that you hold a Special Category Visa because these visas are granted automatically on entry into Australia.
+If you are a New Zealand citizen and entered Australia on or after the 26 February 2001 on a New Zealand passport you will generally have been issued a Sub-class 444 or “Special Category Visa (SCV)”.
+If you entered Australia on a New Zealand passport, you may not be aware that you hold a SCV because these visas are granted automatically on entry into Australia.
 There will be no stamp in your passport indicating that you were issued with the visa.

 If you have been granted a SCV you can work and live in Australia indefinitely however it is not a permanent visa.
-If you are a New Zealand citizen, you can apply to the Australian Department of Immigration and Border Protection (DIBP) for a permanent visa and if successful, you will become a permanent resident of Australia.
+If you are a New Zealand citizen and if eligible under available categories, you can apply to the Australian government Department of Home Affairs (DHA) for a permanent visa and if successful, you will become a permanent resident of Australia.
 Prior to the granting of permanent residence, you can only receive the full range of Social Security payments as a New Zealand citizen if you are ‘an eligible NZ citizen’.
 An eligible NZ citizen is a NZ Citizen who was in Australia on or was usually resident in Australia as a SCV holder for at least 12 months in the 24 months before February 26, 2001.

-Eligible NZ citizens have the same rights as Australian permanent residents
+Eligible NZ citizens or Protected SCVs have the same rights as Australian permanent residents.

 The following options for NZ citizens arriving after the 26 February 2001 (or ineligible NZ citizens) are available: